A flat white is so much more than a cup of coffee. It’s an experience. It’s a tasty, balanced, creamy delight that will have you coming back for more.

 This is why I’ll be listing some additional photos of the brewing process of this coffee drink down below.

-The first thing to making this iced coffee is preparing.
+The first thing to make this iced coffee is preparing the cold foam.
 You can do so by using a Nespresso milk frother like I am.
-Or you can steam your milk slightly by using a steaming wand.

 Now, brew the coffee.
 The recipe calls for two ristretto shots.
 If you want to learn how to make this coffee, click here.
 I made my coffee using the AeroPress: